fderuiter/face_stretcher/README.md

 - Stretch the face interactively with mouse, touch, or the new keyboard controls.
 - Instantly snap the face back with the **Reset** button.
 - Save your creation as a PNG using the **Save Image** button.
+- Visual loading indicators appear while the app detects your face and builds the mesh.

 ## Getting Started